 |Specified income||Interest on savings account only||Interest on all kinds of deposits|

 5. Illustration on tax savings by senior citizens

 Senior citizens already enjoy a higher basic exemption limit compared to normal taxpayers.
-Introduction of Section 80TTB further aids in saving tax for senior citizens.
+The introduction of Section 80TTB further aids tax savings for senior citizens.
 Let us see how with the following example.

 Let us consider the following incomes for a taxpayer: